-Our aim at The Theatre is to ensure that everyone can enjoy our beautiful venue.
-We are happy to make any reasonable adjustment we can to make your visit more enjoyable!
+Our aim at The Theatre is to ensure that our beautiful venue is open everyone, disabled, non-disabled, people of any background, gender and faith, to enjoy and use.
+We want everyone to feel welcome and safe, and are happy to make any reasonable adjustment we can to make your visit more enjoyable!

-If you have any concerns or particular access issues regarding your visit that you'd like to discuss with us, or if you would like to contact us regarding our Access Policies please contact us here
+If you have any concerns or particular access issues regarding your visit that you'd like to discuss with us, or if you would like to contact us regarding our Access Policies please contact us.

 The below information pertains to our venues in Spring Street and Goddards Lane Chipping Norton.
 For events held offsite at other venues, or events not promoted by The Theatre but available for sale via our box office, please consult the venue page for each venue and/or access information on the event page.

 For our full Access Policy click here.